orbitalchicken/Roadmap/README.md

 MDM
 ---
-	[Fixed in git] Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes mdmwebkit entry/ok_button sometimes get stuck in disabled state With mint-x mdmwebkit theme, cinnamon session fails to start and user goes back to greeter New theme + remove cloudGL
+	[Fixed in git] Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes [Fixed in git] mdmwebkit entry/ok_button sometimes get stuck in disabled state [Fixed in git] With mint-x mdmwebkit theme, cinnamon session fails to start and user goes back to greeter New theme + remove cloudGL

 System